 What is shiatsu?

 The word shiatsu means finger pressure in Japanese.
 You may also hear it called shiatsu massage or shiatsu body work.
-Shiatsu has become popular in the Western world over recent years.
-Many complementary therapy centres offer shiatsu.
+It is a popular therapy and many complementary therapy centres offer shiatsu.

 The principle behind shiatsu is related to the energy flow, known as Ki or Qi (pronounced chee), through your body.
 According to shiatsu therapists, disruption to this energy flow can cause illness and disease.